4.45 from 34 votes

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-I am so excited to share this recipe for a Moist and Fluffy Vanilla Cake with you today!
-It’s a cake I’ve been making for years, but wanted to tweak and it’s finally ready!
+I am so excited to share this recipe for a Moist and Fluffy Vanilla Cake!
+I’ve been making this recipe for years, because it uses simple ingredients, has great flavor, and is perfect for making layer cakes!

 For those who know me and see me regularly, they know that I play with vanilla recipes like it’s my job.
 I kind of feel like you are only as good as your best vanilla cake.
 It is super important to have a wonderful one, and yet it seems to be the hardest for people to find.
 Plus everyone has their own idea of what makes it “the best”.
 I think I might have made it my life’s mission to make the best vanilla cake for everyone.
 It may not be that there’s one “best” recipe for all, but maybe a couple recipes that you can choose from.
 Bottom line – I make a lot of vanilla cake.
 And it’s all for you. 🙂